Anal masturbation

-Anal masturbation is the erotic self-stimulation of the anus and rectum.
-For humans, common methods of anal masturbation include manual stimulation of the anal opening, and the insertion of an object or objects.
-Items inserted may be a body part, such as fingers or a tongue, sex toys such as phallic-shaped items, anal beads, butt plugs, dildos, vibrators, or specially designed prostate massagers, or enemas.
+Anal masturbation is an autoerotic practice in which a person masturbates by sexually stimulating their own anus and rectum.
+Common methods of anal masturbation include manual stimulation of the anal opening and the insertion of an object or objects.
+Items inserted may be sex toys such as anal beads, butt plugs, dildos, vibrators, rectal thermometers or specially designed prostate massagers or enemas.

 Method

 Pleasure can be derived from anal masturbation due to the nerve endings in the anal and rectal areas.

+Men

-In men, orgasmic function through genitalia depends in part on healthy functioning of the smooth muscles surrounding the prostate, and of the pelvic floor muscles.
+In men, orgasmic function through genitalia depends in part on the healthy functioning of the smooth muscles surrounding the prostate, and of the pelvic floor muscles.
 Anal masturbation can be especially pleasurable for those with a functioning prostate because it often stimulates the area, which also contains sensitive nerve endings.
 Some men find the quality of their orgasm to be significantly enhanced by the use of a butt plug or other anally inserted item during sexual activity.
 It is typical for a man to not reach orgasm as a receptive partner solely from anal sex.